SaundersLab/marple-pst/README.md

 ./install/uninstall.sh
 ```

-- Deletes the `marple-pst` and its packacges
+- Deletes the `marple-pst` and its packages
 - Deletes `marple_pst_miniconda.sh` and `marple_pst_miniconda`